demosdemon/pcf_decrypt/docs/index.rst

-.. cisco_decrypt documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
+.. pcf_decrypt documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Cisco Decrypt's documentation!
+Welcome to Cisco PCF Decrypt's documentation!
 ======================================

 Contents: